shahrajabian/shahrajabian.github.io/_pages/about.md

 latest_posts: false
 social: true # includes social icons at the bottom of the page
 ---
 Hi!
-I'm Mahdi, a control engineer and researcher passionate about control theory and its applications.
-Currently,  I’m working on my master’s in Dynamics and Control at [Sharif University of Technology](https://en.sharif.edu/), where I’m focusing on developing safe intelligent control systems for eVTOL air taxis.
+I'm Mahdi, a control researcher passionate about control theory and its applications.
+Recently, I graduated with a master’s degree in Dynamics and Control at Sharif University of Technology, where I focused on developing safe control systems.
 I also hold dual B.Sc. degrees in Electrical and Aerospace Engineering from [Amirkabir University of Technology (Tehran Polytechnic)](https://aut.ac.ir/), where I specialized in dynamic systems and control.

-My aim is to contribute to the development of a sustainable society by advancing assured autonomous systems and optimizing their use.
-I picture a world where these systems completely transform transportation, healthcare, manufacturing, farming, renewable energy and disaster response, making each domain more efficient, precise, and adaptable.

-To achieve this long-term objective, I believe we need learning-based methods for planning, decision-making, fault detection and control—methods that can be trusted to deliver reliable performance in complex real-world applications while ensuring safety.
-Lately, I’ve been especially focused on developing computationally efficient, learning-based algorithms that can handle uncertain or unknown systems, learn on the fly, and still keep the system stable and within safe limits.
+My goal is to contribute to a safer and more sustainable society by designing systems that people can trust and rely on.
+To achieve this, I focus on data-driven methods for planning, decision-making, fault detection, and control—methods that ensure reliable performance in complex, real-world environments while prioritizing safety.
+Recently, I have concentrated on developing computationally efficient, data-driven algorithms capable of handling uncertain or unknown systems, while maintaining stability and keeping the system within safe operational limits, ultimately helping protect people and resources.
  More specifically, my research interests include:

 <!-- **Research Interests:**-->
 * Control Theory
 * Data-Driven Modeling, Fault Diagnosis, and Control
 * Safe Learning-Based Decision-Making and Control
-* Trustworthy AI and Assured Autonomy in Cyber-Physical Systems
 * Multi-agent Systems

 In my free time, I like to stay active with sports like bodybuilding and running, and I really enjoy outdoor adventures like hiking, camping, and climbing with friends and family.
 I used to do kickboxing too.